allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * Allow peers to voice their opinions and questions
     * Read, understand, and follow all parts of this code of Conduct
     * Follow the honor code on all submitted work
+    * Come prepared to class everyday
+    * Pay attention to the lecturer or presenter when being presented to
     * :heavy_exclamation_mark: TODO: add any additional items in the A category for the overall conduct
-    * During class sessions, avoid navigating to other websites or programs not related to class materials.
-    * Make sure to come prepared to class everyday

 * Unacceptable Conduct (U):
   * Members shall not